cogment/cogment-doc/docs/cogment/cogment-api-reference/python.md

 ## class EnvironmentSession(Session)

-Abstract class based on `Session`, containing session data and methods necessary to run an environment for a trial.
+Class based on `Session`, containing session data and methods necessary to run an environment for a trial.
 An instance of this class is passed as an argument to the environment callback function registered with `cogment.Context.register_environment`.

 `impl_name`: _str_ - Name of the implementation running this environment.